Hate (band)

 Hate is a blackened death metal band from Poland.
 The band was formed in 1990 by guitarist and vocalist Adam "ATF Sinner" Buszko, guitarist Quack and drummer Mittloff.
-The band lineup has changed many times over the years.
-They have released twelve full-length studio albums to date, as well as a number of early demos and EPs.
-Their most recent album, Rugia, was released on October 15, 2021 through Metal Blade Records.
+The lineup has repeatedly changed over the years.
+They have released thirteen full-length studio albums to date, and a number of early demos and EPs.
+Their most recent album, Bellum Regiis, was released on 2 May 2025 through Metal Blade Records.

-Biography
+History

-Hate was formed in Warsaw, Poland, in 1990 by guitarist and vocalist Adam The First Sinner, guitarist Qack and drummer Mittloff.
-Between 1990 and 1995 the band recorded three demo tapes: Aborrence (1992), Evil Art which is a compilation of the first and second demo tapes, (1994) and Unwritten Law (1995).
-Bassist Daniel Rutkowski was first heard on Evil Art.
-In 1996 Hate signed their first record contract with a small underground label, Novum Vox Mortiis, who released their first two albums, Daemon Qui Fecit Terram (1996) and Lord Is Avenger (1998) in Poland.
+Vocalist Adam The First Sinner, guitarist Qack, and drummer Mittloff formed Hate in Warsaw, Poland, in 1990.
+Between 1990 and 1995, the band recorded three demo tapes: Aborrence (1992), Evil Art, which compiles the first two demos (1994), and Unwritten Law (1995).
+Bassist Daniel Rutkowski first played on Evil Art.
+In 1996, Hate signed with a small underground label, Novum Vox Mortiis, who released their first two albums, Daemon Qui Fecit Terram (1996) and Lord Is Avenger (1998) in Poland.

 In 2000, Hate released the mini-album Victims through larger Polish label Metal Mind Records.
-Later that year, gigs with Immolation brought the band to the attention of American label Dwell Records, who included Hate's cover version of "Postmortem" on the compilation Gateways To Hell: Tribute To Slayer (Vol. 2).
-This led to Hate signing their first record contract outside their homeland with WW3/Mercenary Music who released a compilation of the albums Lord Is Avenger and Victims as Holy Dead Trinity in 2001.
+Later that year, shows with Immolation brought the band to the attention of American label Dwell Records, who included Hate's cover version of "Postmortem" on the compilation Gateways To Hell: Tribute To Slayer (Vol. 2).
+Hate signed their first record contract outside Poland with WW3/Mercenary Music, who released a compilation of the albums Lord Is Avenger and Victims as Holy Dead Trinity in 2001.

-2002 saw the release of Hate's next album, Cain's Way, on WW3/Mercenary Music in the US, and on Blackend Records in Europe, though released several months later.
-At the time of the European release the band underwent a change in line-up, with guitarist Ralph and drummer Mittloff replaced by Kaos and Hellrizer, respectively.
+Hate released their next album, 2002's Cain's Way, on WW3/Mercenary Music in the US, and on Blackend Records in Europe, though several months later.
+At the time of the European release, guitarist Ralph and drummer Mittloff were replaced with Kaos and Hellrizer, respectively.

-In 2004 Hate released Awakening Of The Liar on Listenable Records in Europe and Mercenary Music in the US.
+In 2004, Hate released Awakening Of The Liar on Listenable Records in Europe and Mercenary Music in the US.
 The album was a poll winner in Polish magazine Thrash'Em All.

-The band recorded their fifth full-length album Anaclasis – A Haunting Gospel of Malice & Hatred in June and July 2005 at Hertz Studio in Białystok, Poland.
-The album was released on October 25, 2005 through Empire Records.
-The album received positive reviews from music critics, with Blabbermouth writing that the music "is indicative of a band that has formed an identity.
+The band recorded their fifth full-length album, Anaclasis – A Haunting Gospel of Malice & Hatred, in June and July 2005 at Hertz Studio in Białystok, Poland.
+The album was released on 25 October 2005 through Empire Records.
+The album received positive reviews from music critics.
+Blabbermouth wrote that the music "is indicative of a band that has formed an identity.
 It is well structured, yet not overly technical, and sports a bit more melody and a cleaner guitar sound."